MitchellJThomas/keycloak-react-app/README.md

 The default port for the React UI is [3000](http://localhost:3000/) and the Keycloak UI is [8080](https://locahost:8080/).
 Use the `docker ps` command to determine the actual ports for your system.

+# The environment and logging in

+When the docker compose images are running the end result is a Keycloak server with a `React App Realm`, a `react-app` client are defined.

+**To test the secured login you must add a user to the `React App Realm`**

+When visiting the [React UI](http://localhost:3000/) you should see a link to the `secured component`.
+Clicking on that link will re-direct your browser to the Keycloak server.
+Enter the user and password you created above and the UI changes to reveal secured content e.g. the user Name and Email.

 # Cleaning up